jtamames/SqueezeMeta/README.md

 ## 4. Execution, restart and running scripts

 ### Scripts location
 The scripts composing the SqueezeMeta pipeline can be found in the `.../SqueezeMeta/scripts` directory.
-We recommend adding it to your $PATH environment variable.
+Other utility scripts can be found in the `.../SqueezeMeta/utils` directory.
+See the PDF manual for more information on utility scripts.

 ### Execution